divingkite/Stalker/README.md

       urllib2
       BeautifulSoup4

-For further help on how to register your app and send request see help.txt.
+For further help on how to register your app and send request see help.md.
+For results of request see result.txt.

 #### Features can be integrated:
     - Filtering of questions done on a particular date.